Skip to content

 Annual cost of turnover = (employees × annual turnover rate) × (average salary × replacement-cost %)

 The first bracket is your expected number of departures per year.
 The second is the fully loaded cost of each departure: recruiting, onboarding, the vacancy period, the months a replacement takes to reach full productivity, and the manager and teammate time burned along the way.
-Rather than pretending we know your exact cost, the calculator exposes it as a percentage of salary you control — published estimates commonly range from roughly a third of salary for entry-level roles to one or two times salary for senior and specialized ones.
+Rather than pretending we know your exact cost, the calculator exposes it as a percentage of salary you control.
+Gallup's widely cited estimate puts the cost of replacing an employee at one-half to two times their annual salary (and calls that conservative), with frontline roles at the low end and leaders and specialized roles at the high end.

 Why the "what if" slider matters most

 The total is what gets attention, but the savings line is what gets budget.
-Almost no retention initiative needs to eliminate turnover to pay for itself — it needs to prevent a handful of regretted departures.
-A single percentage point of turnover on a 200-person team at average salaries is a six-figure line item, which is why the business case for acting early on flight risk is usually easy to make once the number is written down.
+Almost no retention initiative needs to eliminate turnover to pay for itself: it needs to prevent a handful of regretted departures.
+A single percentage point of turnover on a 300-person team at a $70,000 average salary and a 50% replacement cost is roughly a $105,000 line item (300 × 1% × $35,000, inputs you can reproduce in the calculator above), which is why the business case for acting early on flight risk is usually easy to make once the number is written down.
 For the full breakdown of where the money goes, see our guide to the real cost of employee turnover.

 Getting your inputs right